section-engineering-education/engineering-education/content/articles/proof-of-work-consensus-algorithm-in-the-blockchain/index.md

 The costs associated with running a PoW-dependent system are very high.
 The huge energy consumption and the need to pay the independent data processors push up the costs significantly.
 PoW also requires expensive advanced computer systems.
 For instance, miners often use supercomputers to validate the transactions.
 For PoS, however, there is less need for expensive machinery.

 #### Waste generation
 PoW-dependent cryptocurrency systems are criticized for generating large amounts of electronic waste.
 Ideally, PoW miners run 24/7 at full computing power, generating much waste.
-A study showed that Bitcoin alone generated [30.7 metric kilotons](https://www.sciencedirect.com/science/article/abs/pii/S0921344921005103#) of annual e-waste as of 2021 May.
-In context, this is equivalent to what the small IT equipment in the entire Holland produced.
+A study showed that Bitcoin alone generated [30.7 metric kilotons](https://www.sciencedirect.com/science/article/abs/pii/S0921344921005103#) of annual e-waste as of May 2021.
+In context, this is equivalent to what the IT equipment in the entire country of Holland produced.
 The level could rise further as more regions adopt PoW use.
 PoS's efficient energy use eliminates these challenges of e-waste.

 #### Immutability
 PoW offers the best immutability level.
 It takes about 10 minutes to mine every block.
 Once an independent data processor validates the transactions of a given block, it becomes increasingly difficult and costly to alter data in that blockchain.
 In comparison, PoS lacks immutability.
 There is a higher risk of data alteration in PoS than in PoW.